 Stop the Bleed

-“The number 1 cause of preventable death after injury is bleeding”
+“The number 1 cause of preventable death after injury is bleeding.”

 Katy CPR & First Aid is a registered provider of the Stop the Bleeding training program developed by the American College of Surgeons Committee on Trauma.

-Unfortunately, we live in a world where we have to be prepared in certain emergency situations.
+Unfortunately, we live in a world where we have to be prepared for certain emergency situations.
 Stop the Bleed training supplements your school’s or business’ Active Shooter Training.
 You will receive hands-on training to be able to stop serious bleeding and potentially save a life.

 Life-threatening bleeding can happen after a serious accident.
 This training turns you and your team into responders rather than just witnesses.